 Long headlines and text columns, traditional serif typefaces: Welcome to the mid-20th century.
 Short bursts of copy, punchy headlines that are big on type size and short on word count: Now you’re talking the 21st century!

-It is important to understand historical trends so you can echo them when they’re relevant or imitate them for effect, but it is also useful to understand what’s time so you can use or avoid it.
+It is important to understand historical typography trends so you can echo them when they’re relevant or imitate them for effect, but it is also useful to understand what’s time so you can use or avoid it.

-For 2015, look to these typographic trends for inspiration:
+Look to these typographic trends for inspiration:

-Handwritten Fonts
+Typographic Trends in Handwritten Fonts

 Image source: Craig Gittins